w3guy/old-documentation/docs/extensions/polylang.md

 The [Polylang](http://profilepress.net/downloads/polylang) extension integrates ProfilePress with Polylang WordPress plugin thereby allowing your website to have multilingual login, registration, password reset, edit profile forms as well as front-end profile display.
-The [Polylang](http://profilepress.net/downloads/polylang) extension integrates ProfilePress with Polylang WordPress plugin thereby allowing your website to have multilingual login, registration, password reset, edit profile forms as well as front-end profile display.

-To get this working, ensure you have the [extension](http://profilepress.net/downloads/polylang/) together with [ProfilePress premium](http://profilepress.net/pricing/) installed and activated.
+To get this working, ensure you have the [extension](https://profilepress.net/downloads/polylang/) together with [ProfilePress](https://profilepress.net/pricing/) installed and activated.

 When installed and activated, click the **Extras** ProfilePress menu link.